e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/finals/thursday.md

 # Standup Notes

-_Daily Updates for Weekly Sprint - Thursday, 03/11/2021_
+_Daily Updates for Weekly Sprint - Thursday, 03/18/2021_

 ## <span style="color: red;">Farheen A.</span>

 ### What did you work on yesterday?

-- attended lecture
+- finished editing private video and most of public

 ### What are your blockers?

-- none
+- waiting for a few more videos

 ### What will you work on today?

-- check in with miguel to make sure testing is complete
+- finish the public video, submit the videos, and finish individual retro and evals

 ### How close are we to hitting our sprint goals?

-- done
+- done!

 ## <span style="color: red;">Uposhanto B.</span>